How They Made It: Parisian Baking in Outlander

 Don’t be put off by the length of the recipe…I repeat it’s not hard, but you’ll want to set aside enough time to complete the process (I spread it over 2 days).
 My notes are in italics below.
 Side note: doesn’t the stretched out triangle above look like the Eiffel Tower?
 I wonder if that’s where the inspiration for the shape came from?
 Just sayin’…

-- 1 Tablespoon active dry or instant yeast
+- 1 Tbsp active dry or instant yeast

 - 1 large egg

-- Preliminary notes: Read the recipe before beginning.
+- Read the recipe before beginning.
 Make room in the refrigerator for a baking sheet.
 In step 6 and again in step 13, you will need room for 2 baking sheets.

 - Remove dough from the bowl and, with floured hands, work it into a ball.
 Place the dough on a lightly floured silicone baking mat or lightly floured baking sheet.
 (I highly recommend a silicone baking mat because you can roll the dough out in the next step directly on top and it won’t slide all over the counter.)
 Gently flatten the dough out and cover with plastic wrap or aluminum foil.
 Place the entire baking sheet in the refrigerator and allow the covered dough to rest in the refrigerator for 30 minutes.